‘Several fatalities’ after shooting at shopping centre in El Paso, Texas

 WalMart said in a statement: “We’re in shock over the tragic events at Cielo Vista Mall...
 We’re praying for the victims, the community & our associates, as well as the first responders.”

-Officer Carrillo asked people who cannot reach loved ones to go to a family reunification center at a local middle school, instead of heading to the shopping center.
+Officer Carrillo asked people who cannot reach loved ones to go to a family reunification centre at a local middle school, instead of heading to the shopping centre.

 One witness said he saw at least one person inside the store with a fatal head wound, and he saw shoppers in bloodied clothes.